dataArtisans/flink-training-web/devEnvSetup.md

 The project needs to be imported into your IDE.

 - IntelliJ:
+  1. Because this project mixes Java and Scala code, you will need to **install the Scala plugin**, if you don't already have it:
+    * Go to IntelliJ plugins settings (IntelliJ IDEA -> Preferences -> Plugins) and click on “Install Jetbrains plugin…”.
+    * Select and install the “Scala” plugin.
+    * Restart IntelliJ
   1. Import the project, selecting its `pom.xml` file
   1. At each step, accept the defaults; do not select a profile
   1. Continue, making sure when you get to the SDK dialog that it has a valid path to a JDK and **leaving all other options to their default values**, finish the project import
-  1. Open the project structure dialog, and add a Scala 2.11 SDK in the Global Libraries section
+  1. Open the project structure dialog, and add a Scala 2.11 SDK in the Global Libraries section (**you'll need this even if you do not intend to use Scala**)
 - Eclipse:
   1. Select *"File"* -> *"Import"* -> *"Maven"* -> *"Existing Maven Project"*
   1. Tick the **Add project(s) to working set** option